cakephp/docs/en/models/model-attributes.rst

 name
 ====

-As you saw earlier in this chapter, the name attribute is a compatibility feature for PHP4 users and is set to the same value as the model name.
+Name of the model.
+If you do not specify it in your model file it will be set to the class name by constructor.

 Example usage::